Preparing your Health Center for SBIRT Implementation (SBIRT-IP)

 - Identify the signs of compassion fatigue in the workplace.

-This training is intended for the following audience: Community Health Workers, Medical Assistants, Nurses and Behavioral Health Providers located in Colorado, Montana, North Dakota, South Dakota, Utah, and Wyoming.
-Currently using SBIRT or in the process of implementing SBIRT in a healthcare setting.
+This training is intended for the following audience: Community Health Workers, Medical Assistants, Nurses, and Behavioral Health Providers located in the HHS Region 8 states (Colorado, Montana, North Dakota, South Dakota, Utah, and Wyoming) using SBIRT or in the process of implementing SBIRT in a healthcare setting.

 PARTICIPANT COMMITMENT & EXPECTATIONS